Deals

 Unplanned Slots

-From your Ad Inventory, you can assign existing slots to a deal using the appropriate dropdown.
+From the Inventory Hub, you can assign existing slots to a deal using the appropriate dropdown.

 When you do, Sponsy automatically matches the slot with any unbooked items in the deal.
 For example, if a primary item with an open date is available, the slot will be linked to that item.